 When you have installed the Toit firmware on your hardware, the following two default configurations have been set:

-The value of 'Max offline' for the device is 0 seconds, which means that the device is continuously awake.
+The default value of 'Max offline' for the device is 0 seconds, which means that the device is continuously awake.

 How to change the device configurations is explained below.
 Changes are applied once the device comes online.
 Some changes needs a device reboot.

 To change the device configurations, navigate to the Configuration tab for the given device and edit the configuration as described below.